-A version of this blog will be published in Leading Note – the magazine of the British Association of Music Therapy in May 2022.
+A version of this blog was published in Leading Note – the magazine of the British Association of Music Therapy in May 2022.

 As someone involved in music education, community music, youth music or music therapy, you’ll understand the power of communication and connection.
 You’ll also have a deep appreciation of how music connects, beyond words.
 In this article, Anita Holford shares some insights and advice to help you consider the place of words – and copywriting skills – in winning hearts and minds for the work you do in music.